facebook/react-native-website/docs/the-new-architecture/backward-compatibility-turbomodules.md

 The second step is to instruct Xcode to avoid compiling all the lines using the New Architecture types and files when we are building an app with the Old Architecture.

 The file to change is the module implementation file, which is usually a `<your-module>.mm` file.
-That file is structured as follow:
+That file is structured as follows:

 - Some `#import` statements, among which there is a `<GeneratedSpec>.h` file.
 - The module implementation, using the various `RCT_EXPORT_xxx` and `RCT_REMAP_xxx` macros.